Stress Response – Reacting vs Responding

 • Tremors, excessive sweating, feeling faint or dizzy

-• Teeth grinding, ringing ears, problems getting or staying asleep
+• Teeth grinding, ringing ears, problems going to sleep or staying asleep

 • Digestive problems and the frequent need to urinate